Navaneeth-Nagesh/django-static-class-minifier/README.md

 ```
 ### Credits
 I have merged the code with django-static-compress package to enable gzip and brotli compression.
-In case, if you just to use brotli and gzip compression without using class minifier.
-You can directly use [https://github.com/whs/django-static-compress](https://github.com/whs/django-static-compress)
+In case, if you just use brotli and gzip compression without using class minifier.
+You can use [django-static-compress](https://github.com/whs/django-static-compress)
 The author of django-static-compress [Manatsawin Hanmongkolchai](https://github.com/whs)

 ### Licence